 Hertfordshire held a multi-agency engagement event in October 2016 that was delivered in collaboration with the i-THRIVE team and included an assessment of how THRIVE-like Hertfordshire currently is.
 The event helped to begin to disseminate a wider understanding of i-THRIVE and how it would be the vehicle for delivering better support for the emotional wellbeing of children and young people in Hertfordshire.

-A big success for Hertfordshire so far has been their introduction of a CQUIN (Commissioning for Quality and Innovation) target of 28 days to assessment and also the pilot of a new ‘Nurture Group’ at a local primary school to support those children in the ‘Getting Risk Support’ group which is now a case study for the i-THRIVE Community of Practice.
+A big success for Hertfordshire so far has been their introduction of a CQUIN (Commissioning for Quality and Innovation) target of 28 days to assessment and also the pilot of a new ‘Nurture Group’ at a local primary school to support those children in the ‘Getting Risk Support’ group.

 The Hertfordshire Young People’s Substance Misuse Service and Families First Early Help multi-agency service was developed using THRIVE principles to support needs-led multi-agency collaboration.
 Hertfordshire have also submitted collaborative bids for Adoption Support and CYP IAPT using the THRIVE framework as a basis.